eurobench/pi_bench/README.md

 There exists a publisher and a subscriber on two different machines.

-The Publisher needs to open the matlab file `AutomaticStop_ROS1_pub`  and follow these instructions:
+The Publisher needs to open the matlab file `Main_Publisher`  and follow these instructions:

 + create a Master ROS node: